 This is the most common GRE mistake I see from deferred MBA applicants.
 Not low scores.
 Not wrong prep strategy.
 Just bad timing.

-The fix is simple — but you have to act before it feels urgent.
+The fix is simple, but you have to act before it feels urgent.

-The GRE Timeline That Actually Makes Sense
+What GRE Timeline Actually Makes Sense?

 Deferred MBA deadlines cluster in two windows:

-• Spring senior year (late March–May): HBS 2+2, Yale Silver Scholars, Stanford GSB Deferred, Wharton Moelis Fellows, MIT Sloan MBA Early Admission, Columbia DEP
+- Spring senior year (late March–May): HBS 2+2, Yale Silver Scholars, Stanford GSB Deferred, Wharton Moelis Fellows, MIT Sloan MBA Early Admission, Columbia DEP

-• Fall senior year (October–November): A smaller cohort of programs use early-fall deadlines
+- Fall senior year (October–November): A smaller cohort of programs use early-fall deadlines

-If your target is the spring window, you have more time than you think — but only if you start early.
+If your target is the spring window, you have more time than you think, but only if you start early.

 Here's the timeline I recommend: